saurabh-kumar88/django-news-aggregator/README.md

 2. see live at https://django-news-aggregator.herokuapp.com/ you will get lot of information about the system

-3. install all dependies link in requirements.txt
+3. Clone entire project and install all dependies link in requirements.txt

 4. I have already created a django super user to get access of all data base through django admin panel user name : myapp